Anuttar7/Proof_of_Learning/README.md

+### For code please switch to the code branch.
+The main branch contains presentations and reports

 # Proof-of-Learning

 This repository is baseed on an implementation of the paper [Proof-of-Learning: Definitions and Practice](https://arxiv.org/abs/2103.05633), published in 42nd IEEE Symposium on